Grade Grievance and Other Related Academic Complaints

 - If a grade appeal involves alleged academic misconduct, the grade appeal should be heard after the J-Board has reached a decision about the alleged infraction.

-**Note: In the event that the faculty member in question is the department chair, the Assistant Vice President for Academic Services will substitute for the chair in step C.
+**Note: In the event that the faculty member in question is the department chair, the Associate Dean of Academic Services will substitute for the chair in step C.